Skip to main content

 Can I edit this resume template in Microsoft Word, LibreOffice or Google Docs?
 Toggle answer

 Yes, in most cases.
-The template is designed to stay easy to edit in Word first, but it should also remain usable in LibreOffice and Google Docs.
-Minor spacing or font differences can still appear depending on the software.
+The template is designed to be easy to edit in Word but should also work well in LibreOffice and Google Docs.
+Minor spacing or font differences may appear depending on the software.

 What to Do Next With This Resume Template